tamaracvjetkovic/beauty-salon/README.md

+AUTHOR: Tamara Cvjetković
-# Tamara Cvjetkovic
+#

-Beauty Salon

 # Name of the project
 Beauty Salon: application for a beauty salon.
+#

-# INFORMATIONS ABOUT THE STUDENT
+# INFORMATIONS ABOUT THE AUTHOR
 - NAME: Tamara Cvjetković
 - STUDENT INDEX: sv48-2022
 - FACULTY: Faculty of Technical Science, Novi Sad